Apakah Anda Tanpa Sadar Membiarkan Orang Terkasih Semakin Terbiasa Dengan Gangguan Pendengarannya?

-If you have a loved one who’s been struggling with hearing loss, you probably find yourself helping them more often than you’d like to admit.
-Whether it’s repeating things for them, raising your voice, or acting as their interpreter, you’re trying to be supportive, right?
-But did you know that, in the long run, you might actually be doing more harm than good?
-In fact, by constantly stepping in to compensate for their hearing loss, you could be preventing them from getting the help they truly need.
+If you have a loved one struggling with hearing loss, you may find yourself helping more than you realize.
+Repeating things, raising your voice, or acting as an interpreter might seem supportive, but in the long run, it can prevent them from seeking the help they truly need.

 Why We Do It—And Why It’s Hard to Stop